Skip to main content

 6 Steps to Claim Your P800 Refund Online

-The exact screens can vary, but the official GOV.UK P800 refund route usually follows the same broad pattern below.
+The exact screens can vary, but the official GOV.UK route usually follows the same broad pattern.

-1. Start on the correct GOV.UK page.
-Open www.gov.uk/p800refund or www.gov.uk/p800/refund directly rather than using a link from a message or search advert.
+1. Open the official GOV.UK refund page Go directly to GOV.UK rather than using a link from a text, email, advert or copied message.

-2. Confirm the tax year on your P800.
-Check that the online route matches the tax year and refund details shown on the calculation before you continue.
+2. Check the tax year on your P800 Make sure the claim route matches the tax year and refund details shown on your P800 letter.

-4. Review the refund options carefully.
-You may be able to claim by bank transfer, request a cheque online, or use your personal tax account or the HMRC app if that route is offered.
+4. Review the refund method Depending on your case, you may be able to claim by bank transfer, request a cheque online, or follow another route shown on GOV.UK.

-5. Submit the claim and keep the confirmation.
-After you submit, note any confirmation message or reference so you can track what you did and when.
+5. Submit the claim and keep the confirmation After you submit, keep a note of the confirmation details and the date you completed the claim.

-The exact details can vary, but readers often need information taken directly from the P800 calculation and may need to confirm identity information as part of the official process.
-You may be asked to sign in using your Government Gateway user ID and password.
-GOV.UK says online claims usually need the reference number from your P800 letter and your National Insurance number.
-If you are being asked for unusual information very early, take that as a sign to stop and recheck the route.
-You can compare the wording on your own letter with the P800 letter guide if you are still looking for the reference area.
+Readers often need information taken directly from the P800 itself and may need to confirm identity details as part of the official process.
+GOV.UK says online claims usually require the reference number from your P800 letter and your National Insurance number.

 • The tax year shown on the P800.